 3. Quick and easy hair mask recipes

 - Banana Mask- Take a banana and mash it up into a paste and mix a spoon of olive oil in it.
 You can make it two spoons if you have long hair.
 Take the mixture and apply evenly on the length of your hair and also to your scalp.
-Let this mixture sit for about half an hour and wash it off with shampoo and condition your hair afterward to ward off the banana smell.
+Let this mixture sit for about half an hour and wash it off with shampoo and condition your hair afterwards to ward off the banana smell.

 - Egg and Yogurt Mask- Whisk one egg for about two minutes then add a cup of yogurt or plain curd and half a cup of apple cider vinegar, mix everything together and apply this on to your hair and cover the hair with a plastic shower cap or a plastic bag.
 Wash off with shampoo after half an hour and see your hair get a naturally conditioned look.

 - If you are using styling tools often make sure to use ceramic coated straightener and hair dryers which claim to have ionic properties in them.
 Ceramic helps to even out the heat on your hair and ionic properties of a hair dryer can break down water and dry your hair faster.